DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - how it works
  - how we use it
  - success stories in finding talent in Upwork
+ - on demand economy (not just a race to the bottom)
+ - can be used to hire any type of professional
+ - Upwork and Upwork enterprise (good to get a monthly bill)
+ - use upwork to scale up your tasks
+    - make good ecoconmic decisions (who is faster and more cost effective to do particular task)
+    - delegating to a freelancer is really hard (and one that you need to learn)

 {{% /panel %}}